gnolang/gno/docs/getting-started/playground/start.md

 ### Deploy

-Allows users to seamlessly deploy their Gno code to the chain.
+The **Deploy** feature allows users to seamlessly deploy their Gno code to the chain.
 After connecting a Gno.land wallet, users can select their desired package path and network for deployment.

 ![default_deploy](../../assets/getting-started/playground/default_deploy.png)